Zakrzewiaczek/animated-wallpaper/README.md

 # How to use this?
   1. Download 'animated_wallpaper.bat' file
   2. Move file to your autostart folder (default directory: %appdata%\Microsoft\Windows\Start Menu\Programs\Startup)
+  3. For the program to start working, restart your computer (Windows will open the program after a dozen to several dozen seconds) or open the 'animated_wallpaper.bat' file **(the program will start in a few to a dozen seconds!)**

   1. You can also copy the contents of the *.txt or *.ps1 file (the files are the same but have a different extension) and open them in powershell console.
   2. You can also copy the contents of the 'animated_wallpaper.bat' file and open it in cmd (Windows Command Prompt)